 The content of this guidance is endorsed by the Health and Safety Executive, and also by the National Association of Head Teachers.
 A section of the seminar is devoted to Government advice and the Panel’s guidance in light of recent terrorist attacks.

 This training is certified by the Outdoor Education Advisers’ Panel.

 - The role and responsibilities of the EVC and Visit Leader

 - Consideration of resources (HSE, AALA, OEAP)

-- Sports and cultural tours - hosting arrangements
+- Sports and cultural tours – hosting and accommodation arrangements

 - Legal perspectives